SNHUgit/SNHUgit.github.io/README.md

 ![Login](images/login.png)

+- **Centralized Error Handling:** I added centralized exception handling so the application could respond to problems in a cleaner and more consistent way.

 ## Enhancement One: Software Design and Engineering

 For the software design and engineering enhancement, I reworked the original backend only project into a Spring Boot web application with controllers, Thymeleaf pages, reusable fragments, JavaScript for tab behavior, and centralized exception handling.
 I wanted to use this enhancement because it showed that I could take the original project idea and rebuild it into something more complete, more professional, and much easier for a person to actually interact with.